• Skip to primary navigation

 Kate O’Malley

 Few dishes are universally cherished as a steaming bowl of simple chicken soup.
 This timeless recipe blends the warmth of homemade goodness with easy preparation.
-With rich, flavorsome broth and tender chicken, it's a heartwarming meal suitable for any, and every occasion.

-4.50 from 2 votes
+4.75 from 4 votes

 Print Recipe Pin Recipe